 There was a bit of a queue at the top, which in a way is good, because you get to see all the folks in front of you jump off the edge, and bad, because you get to see all the folks in front of you jump off the edge.
 I think it increased my tension to be up there for so long.
 I just had too much time to think about how much I fear heights, what could theoretically go wrong in such a set-up and so on.
 In the end I was a tad high-strung.

-You step onto the three-step downward ramp and walk down to the lowest step, as soon as your gear has been attached to the rope.
+You step onto the four-step downward ramp and walk down to the lowest step, as soon as your gear has been attached to the rope.
 During all this time you hold the handle above you.
 Then you wait for up to three minutes until you get the go-ahead and kick yourself off the ramp.
 Due to the relatively significant angle (the lower tower is a lot shorter) you gain speed quickly and reach roughly 50km/h, which will give you quite a bit of pleasant headwind on a hot day.

 It is a real fun, exhilarating experience.
 It’s over way too quickly, when the braking system kicks in.
 Then the staff at the lower tower will pull you towards the landing platform.
 I might do this again next year.
 Ticket sales for next season begin 2 March 2020.
 5 out of 5 in my book.